 (b) if payment is to be made before completion of the work or services, delivery of the goods or satisfaction of any conditions in an agreement, the payment is in accordance with the agreement.

-(8) The Chief Executive Officer or the Chief Financial Officer must authorize payment out of, or sign a requisition for payment from, a trust account.
+(8) The executive director or the finance manager must authorize payment out of, or sign a requisition for payment from, a trust account.

 (9) The revenue administrator must authorize payment out of a local revenue account.